caliper-io/caliper-docs/public/configuration.md

 Default: `false`
 Type: `Boolean`

 Turning debug mode on will enable console logging.
-This can be useful when troubleshooting potential issues or missed traces when using settings like `enableAjaxFilter` and `minDuration`.
+This can be useful when troubleshooting potential issues or missed traces when using settings like `minDuration`.

 ### Enable or Disable Caliper